Convert Your Foreign Driver’s License in Japan (2026 Update): What Changed and How to Pass Under the New Rules

 A5: The best way is to check your local prefectural police department’s website for details.

-Kanagawa Prefectural Police – Driver’s License
+For example: Kanagawa Prefectural Police – Driver’s License

 Q6.
 Do the examiners speak English or other languages during the driving test?